 If your registration form is received prior to the closing date but is not fully completed it will be considered as late.
-If your form is received after the closing date it will be considered as late.
-If your child is sitting the test in a Warwickshire venue and you arrive at the test session without a photograph of your child which is signed and dated by the Headteacher of your child's school6, they will not be able to sit the test on that day and your registration will be considered as late.
-If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools of Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.
+If your form is received after the closing date it will be considered as late unless exceptional circumstances can be evidenced.
+If your child is sitting the test in a Warwickshire venue and you arrive at the test session without a photograph of your child which is signed and dated by the Headteacher of your child's school, they will not be able to sit the test on that day and your registration will be considered as late.
+If you indicate after the registration closing date that you wish for your child's test score to be shared with either Warwickshire Admissions or The Grammar Schools in Birmingham, your registration will be considered as late for the region you wish your child's results to be shared with.

-If your registration is considered to be late your child will not be tested until after Monday 1st March 2021.
-It is unlikely that results will be available prior to the deadline of Saturday 31st October 2020 for submitting an application for a school place.
+If your registration is considered to be late your child will not be tested until after 2nd March 2026.
 Those registering late are treated the same as those submitting a late application for a school place.

-If your form is received after the closing date of 11.59pm on Friday 26th June 2020 it will only be treated as on time for this School if you can provide evidence of a move of address into the priority circle by 11.59pm on Thursday 31st December 2020.
+If your form is received after the closing date of 4.00pm on 30th June 2025 it will only be treated as on time for this School if you can provide evidence of a move of address into the priority circles by 11.59pm on 31st December 2025.